 We have set up a sample ToDo Python app based on Flask web framework, which uses MongoDB as a database to demonstrate how SigNoz works.
 We will divide the tutorial into two parts:

 - Instrumenting sample app to start monitoring

 The applications shown in the dashboard are from a sample app called Hot R.O.D that comes with the installation bundle.
-It has 4 microservices being monitored: Frontend, Customer, Driver and Route.
-You can access the Hot R.O.D application UI at: http://localhost:9000/

 Now that you have SigNoz up and running, let's see how instrumentation works.
 Instrumentation is the process of implementing code instructions to monitor your application's performance.
 Instrumentation is key to see how your application handles the real world.